European Structural and Investment Funds 2014 – 2020

 The Humber LEP Area ESIF Committee is a sub-committee of the England Growth Programme Board.
 It’s role is to support the Growth Programme Board in considering overall Operational Programme performance by specifically looking at and advising on the local, on-the-ground implementation of it, via project calls, applications and ongoing implementation.

-The ESIF programme in the Humber LEP area started in March 2015 with the launch of a first round of calls for projects, with further calls being launched in July 2015.
-Calls have been made across all of the ERDF Priority Axes, as well as a number of ESF Priority Axes.
+The ESIF programme in the Humber LEP area started in March 2015 with the launch of a first round of calls for projects.
+Since then calls have been made across all of the ERDF and ESF Priority Axes.

-Further calls are planned for April and July 2016.
-All current and previous calls are posted on the .gov.uk website.
+All current and previous calls for projects are posted on the .gov.uk website.

 The Technical Assistance Partnership includes a range of partners across the Humber and York, North Yorkshire & East Riding LEP areas who deliver technical assistance to potential applicants looking to respond to calls for projects for the ESIF 2014 – 20 growth programme.
 The TAP is developing a range of events and activities that will support the delivery of the programme.